jhchabran/mangopay-ruby-sdk/README.md

 - Wallet
 - Withdrawal

-Each ressource has specifics methods such has `create`, `details`, `update`, etc. Those methods must be called with an ID and / or an Object matching the Leetchi API.
+Each resource has specifics methods such has `create`, `details`, `update`, etc. Those methods must be called with an ID and / or an Object matching the Leetchi API.
 Calling those methods return the Leetchi API response has an object.
 Every executions are made synchronously.

 ### Example